E-1 Visa: the visa for entrepreneurs with active trade between their country and the U.S.

 Renewable indefinitely

-"The E-1 Visa is the best-kept secret in the immigration world.
-If you're already trading with the U.S., you probably already meet half the requirements without knowing it."
+"The E-1 visa for LATAM entrepreneurs is the best-kept secret in U.S. immigration.
+If you already trade with the United States, you likely meet half the requirements without knowing it."

-The E-1 Treaty Trader Visa is a non-immigrant migratory category created under bilateral trade treaties between the U.S. and dozens of countries.
-It allows citizens of those countries to enter the United States to develop and direct substantial international trade operations between their home country and the U.S.
+The E-1 visa for LATAM entrepreneurs is a non-immigrant category created under bilateral trade treaties between the United States and dozens of partner nations.
+According to USCIS, it allows treaty country citizens to enter the U.S. to develop and direct substantial international trade operations.

 50%+

-of your company's international trade must be with the U.S.
+of company's international trade must be with the U.S.

 5 years

-"For many Latin American entrepreneurs who already export or provide services to the U.S., the E-1 is the most natural and economical route to the American market — without needing to invest hundreds of thousands of dollars in a new business."
+"For many LATAM business owners who already export or sell services to the U.S., the E-1 visa is the most direct route to the American market — without investing hundreds of thousands of dollars in a new venture."

 Eligible Countries